XeTute/Free-LLM-Endpoint/README.md

 Pay us a visit on [our webpage](https://xetute.com/).

 > [!TIP]
-> The Endpoint is online.
-If it's unreachable, you will see it here.
+> The Endpoint is offline.
+If it's reachable, you will see it here.
+> If the Endpoint is offline, we're most likely training a Language Model, which you can always find Open-Sourced on [HuggingFace 🤗](https://huggingface.co/XeTute).

 ## Why
 At XeTute Technologies, we understand the challenges of serving high-quality, fast LLM-powered applications with limited resources.
 When we were a smaller company, this was especially difficult.